CodeForPhilly/decentralized-data/curriculum-template/tutorial-template/lessons/complex-lesson-template/index.md

 ## Learning Objectives

 _Here's where you list the specific learning objectives for this lesson.
-See the Learning Objectives Section in the [Course Template](../..) for more info on defining learning objectives._
+See the Learning Objectives Section in the [Tutorial Template](../..) for more info on defining learning objectives._

 ## Activities